-I planned to take a photo of my outfit each day while I was on vacation, but I’m afraid I failed miserably at the task.
-The links and ideas below reflect what I found to be most comfortable in high heat and humidity.
+I planned to take a photo of my outfit each day while on vacation, but I’m afraid I failed miserably at the task.
+The links and ideas below reflect what I found most comfortable in high heat and humidity.

 I wore the dress above for the first time when I visited Savannah.
 I have never gotten so many compliments as I did that day.
-I bought the red dress here.
-It is so comfortable and easy to care for; I also bought the blue one shown below found here.
+The red dress is so comfortable and easy to care for; I also bought the blue one.
+Both dresses were from Talbots.

 One of the best options for hot weather is a linen dress that fits long and loose.
-I have the dress below in all three colors, and I bought them here.
-I unbuttoned them above the knee and wore sandals, a straw hat, and bag.
+I have the dress below in three colors.
+I unbutton them above the knee and wear sandals, a straw hat, and bag.

 Shorts or short skirts with tees were not wise because the extra layers around the middle retain too much heat.
-I did see a few ladies wearing similar combinations, but they did not appear to be as comfortable as the ladies who wore loose-fitting dresses in light colors.
+I saw a few ladies wearing similar combinations, but they did not appear to be as comfortable as the ladies wearing loose-fitting dresses in light colors.

 I wore the navy tee and white jeans above while driving.
-When I took the photo above at a rest stop, I had been on the road for four hours.
+I had been on the road for four hours when I took the photo above at a rest stop.
 Since I am a morning person, I left at 5:30 am.
-The sandals were easy to kick off while driving or slip on as needed.
-I found a similar current pair of sandals here.
-I rarely wore makeup while I was away, but I used sunscreen here and cleansed my face at least twice each day (routine here).
+The sandals easily kick-off while driving or slip on as needed.
+I rarely wore makeup while away, but I used sunscreen here and cleansed my face at least twice daily (routine here).

 I wore sandals, sneakers, or water shoes each day.
-Similar walk-friendly sandals are here.
 Cotton, linen, or canvas sneakers are the most comfortable to wear in the heat.
-Here is one option.
-I wore the shoes here in the water and hiking through the maritime forest.

-I chose the swimsuit because of the fit and style and because I need the option to choose the cup size.
+I chose the swimsuit because of the fit and style and because I need the option to select the cup size.
 I found the suit here.

-I plan so that I don’t have to stop for fast food along the way and will have breakfast options for later.
+I plan not to stop for fast food along the way and will have breakfast options later.
 I packed a canvas tote bag with bananas, dates, trail mix, cherry tomatoes, steamed broccoli spears, and vitamins.
 I kept to my routine of having breakfast and a late lunch while skipping the evening meal.
 I drank lots of filtered water and an occasional glass of white wine.

 My favorite restaurant in Beaufort was Herban Market and Cafe.
 I ate there several times because of the healthy options made in-house.
 The service was excellent, and they had comfortable outdoor seating with easy parking.